AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Implementation

 \subsubsection{Precise Synchronization}

 To align the reception times of multiple UE transmissions, the base station instructs the UE to send its data earlier or later using \ac{ta} commands.
-The resulting timing advancement is a function of the distance between the regular UE and the base station.
+The resulting \ac{ta} value is a function of the distance between the regular UE and the base station.
 AdaptOver is designed to ignore all \ac{ta} commands and applies a static timing advancement established in advance of the attack.
-If the location of the base station is known, the attacker can determine its position, distance, and resulting timing advancement using GNSS.
-If it is not known, the attacker can connect to the base station once and read the \ac{ta} value sent in the \ac{rar}.
+If the location of the base station is known, the attacker can determine its position, distance and thus the resulting timing advancement.
+If it is not known, the attacker can connect to the base station once with srsUE and read the \ac{ta} value sent in the \ac{rar} and apply this value to all its future transmissions.